mierl/ZHT/Readme.txt

 Simply execute ./hash-phm $port $memberListFile $configFile to start a instance of ZHT server node.
 How to stop servers: execute ./haltServer $memberListFile $configFile on any node.
 Client:
+For runing the example, run
+./client $numOps $memberListFile $configFile
+This will insert, lookup and remove $numOps records in ZHT servers.

 Class ZHTClient allows you to create a client object which featured with insert/lookup/remove access to a established ZHT network.
 Before accessing the ZHT, you have to initialize ZHTClient by calling ZHTClient::initialize(string configFilePath, string memberListFilePath).
 There is a comprehensive example in client.cpp, please check following functions: int benchmarkInsert(...) int benchmarkLookup(...) int benchmarkRemove(...)

 =============================================
 Configure file